 The second reason why this convergence works now is that a younger generation of collectors doesn’t bring so much skepticism to its encounter with technology.
 And the fear of getting involved with media art because you don’t know which technological problems might be associated with it is subsiding simply because we’re confronted by technology to a very high degree in everyday life.

 Thirdly, media art itself and especially the young generation of media artists are tremendously interested, of course, in getting connected with the art market.
 We see a great need for information on all sides, and tremendous interest in engaging in mutual exchange and getting better acquainted.
-This is precisely the reason for our art market at the festival.
+This is precisely the reason for our Ars Electronica Gallery Spaces at the festival.
 The point isn’t to stage an art fair, but Ars Electronica is definitely one of the world’s best locations to bring these two worlds together.

-Besides the art market, there’s also a new residency program…
+Besides the Gallery Spaces, there’s also a new residency program…

 Gerfried Stocker: In cooperation with GLUON, Brussels-based BOZAR’s platform for art and business, and Hans-Ulrich Obrist of the Serpentine Gallery in London, we’re launching a new initiative to bring together scientists and artists.
 But this time, it doesn’t take the usual form in which an artist spends time in a lab to draw inspiration there.
 Now, artists get the opportunity to invite a scientist to their atelier, where they’ll work on a project together.